donoso-eth/perpetuals-use-cases/README.md

 In this repo, we compile the four core perps processes that we have seen our customers integrating or are about to integrate.

-The application is live on Arbitrium Goerlit:  [https://perps-gelato.web.app](https://perps-gelato.web.app) and the Perpetual Mock contract is deployed and verified on [ArbitriumGoerli](https://goerli.arbiscan.io/address/0x0542F269C737bDe9e2d1883FaF0eC2F3D51e5B95)
+ The Perpetual Mock contract is deployed and verified on [ArbitriumGoerli](https://goerli.arbiscan.io/address/0x0542F269C737bDe9e2d1883FaF0eC2F3D51e5B95)

 [![Video Walkthrough](https://img.youtube.com/vi/gZMCEMb4b4c/0.jpg)](https://youtu.be/gZMCEMb4b4c)